hundeo:

 Which healing clay to buy?

-Healing clay products are available in Pharmacies, health food stores, drugstores and internet stores.
+Healing clay products are available in pharmacies, health food stores, drugstores and online stores.
 There are the following forms:

 • Powder